At least 6 dead after severe storms, tornadoes hit Tennessee, leave trail of damage

 "I'm still shaken up a little bit, so I probably won't get much sleep tonight," Washington said.
 "I'm still trying to just kind of like process it all."

-According to utility tracker PowerOutage.us, more than 76,000 customers were without power in Tennessee as of Saturday night.
-The Tennessee city of Springfield, located about 30 miles east of Clarksville, reported Saturday night that power was out to the entire city, and asked its residents to stay off the roads.
+More than 56,000 customers were without power in Tennessee as of late Saturday night, according to utility tracker PowerOutage.us.
+The city of Springfield, located about 30 miles east of Clarksville, reported Saturday night that power was out to the entire city, and asked its residents to stay off the roads.

 The National Weather Service issued multiple tornado warnings in Tennessee, and said it planned to survey an area where an apparent tornado hit in Kentucky.